chrocapix/utilz/README.md

 A thin wrapper around `std.time.Timer` with subjectively better printing:

-* Only print times in nanoseconds, microseconds, milliseconds or seconds.
+* Only prints times in nanoseconds, microseconds, milliseconds or seconds.
 No minutes, hours, etc.
 * Always prints exactly 7 bytes, good for alignment when printing on several lines.
 * prints as many significant digit as possible:
 ```